KITHU/StackOverflow-Lite-ApiV1/README.md

 POST api/auth/login                | Login user
 GET  api/v1/questions              | returns all questions
-GET  api/v1/questions/id           | returns a single question and all available answers POST api/v1/questions              | post a question to app POST api/v1/questions/id/answers   | post an answer to a question DETELE api/v1/questions/id         | delete a question and all the available answers
+GET  api/v1/questions/id           | returns a single question and all available answers GET  api/v1/questions/userquestions| fetches all the questions by current user and the count GET api/v1/questions/useransers    | fetches all answers by the current user POST api/v1/questions              | post a question to app POST api/v1/questions/id/answers   | post an answer to a question PUT api/v1/questions/qid/answerid  | modifies an answer or marks answer as preffered DETELE api/v1/questions/id         | delete a question and all the available answers POST api/v1/votes/ansid/upvote     | up votes an answer POST api/v1/votes/ansid/downvote   | down votes an answer

 ## local setup and testing using postman
 1. create a python3 virtual environment